fkhadra/react-toastify/README.md

 - Available options :
     - `type`: Kind of notification.
 One of "default", "success", "info", "warning", "error".
 You can use `toast.TYPE.INFO` and so on to avoid any typo.
-    - `onOpen`: callback before showing the notification.
-If you display a component its props will be passed to the callback as first parameter.
-    - `onClose`: callback after closing the notification.
-If you display a component its props will be passed to the callback as first parameter.
+    - `onOpen`: Called inside componentDidMount
+    - `onClose`: Called inside componentWillUnmount
     - `autoClose`: same as ToastContainer.
     - `closeButton`: same as ToastContainer.
+    - `closeOnClick`: same as ToastContainer.
     - `hideProgressBar`: same as ToastContainer.
     - `position`: same as ToastContainer
     - `pauseOnHover`: same as ToastContainer